joshualeejunyi/tp/docs/DeveloperGuide.md

 **Step 4 - Command Execution**: The appropriate action is taken by the `WorkoutManager` class.
 - Execute Info Action: The `WorkoutManager` proceeds to execute the `executeInfoAction`, specifically tailored for fetching details about the workout plan named `workoutplan`.
-- Retrieve Workout Plan: The `WorkoutManager` requests the `ActivityManager` to retrieve the `Workout` object corresponding to `workoutplan`.
-The `ActivityManager` searches its records and returns the `Workout` object to the `WorkoutManager`.
+- Retrieve Workout Plan: The `WorkoutManager`retrieves the `Workout` object corresponding to `workoutplan`.
+The `WorkoutManager` then searches its records and returns the `Workout` object to the `WorkoutManager`.
 - Fetch Exercise List: The `WorkoutManager` then invokes the `getExerciseList` method on the retrieved `Workout` object to obtain a list of all exercises included in the workout plan.
 - Compile Exercise Information: For each `Exercise` in the list, the `WorkoutManager` calls the `getName` method to retrieve the name of the exercise.
 These names are compiled into a comprehensive message detailing all exercises within the workout plan.